 Janice (Jan) S Todd

-Jan Todd, with her husband, Terry Todd, are the founders and co-directors of the H.J.
-Lutcher Stark Center, the largest archive in the world devoted to the study of physical culture, sport, resistance training, and alternative medicine.
+Jan Todd and her husband, Terry Todd, founded the H.J.
+Lutcher Stark Center, home to the largest archive in the world devoted to the study of physical culture, sport, resistance training, and alternative medicine, in 1983, serving as co-directors until his death in 2018.
 The collection, housed at UT-Austin, is regularly used by on-campus and visiting scholars and by Todd's Ph.D. students.
 Todd also serves as co-editor of Iron Game History: The Journal of Physical Culture, a scholarly periodical exploring the history of exercise and physical fitness founded by the Todds in 1990.

 Todd's research focuses on the history of exercise, particularly the history of strength and the history of doping.
 She has written two books: Physical Culture and the Body Beautiful: Purposive Exercise in the Lives of American Women (Mercer University Press, 1998), and (with Terry Todd) Lift Your Way to Youthful Fitness (Little-Brown, 1985), the first popular book to argue that weight training could be used to offset the aging process.
-She is currently working on a third book project with Jason Shurley and Terry Todd on the history of strength coaching in America.
-In addition, Todd has written more than a hundred articles in popular and scholarly journals on various aspects of sport and exercise history, anabolic steroids, strength training, and exercise.
-She also served as a producer and historical consultant for the 2016 documentary Stoneland about the strength traditions of Scotland.
-The video is available on Youtube.
+She also collaborated on a third book, Strength Coaching in America (University of Texas Press, 2019), with Jason Shurley and Terry Todd that was published the year after Terry's death.